This page gathers the outcomes of and facts about the PARSEME shared task on automatic identification of verbal MWEs (VMWEs).

 - Universal guidelines, with examples in many languages and room for language-specific specifications.

-- The final corpus of 5.5 million tokens and 60,000 VMWE annotations in 18 languages, distributed under different versions of the Creative Commons license.
+- edition 1.0: 5.5 million tokens and 60,000 VMWE annotations in 18 languages, distributed under different versions of the Creative Commons license.

 - Project management, with a structure based on language groups and roles (organizers, language group leaders, language leaders, annotators, etc.).